String of Pearls Yellow Pearls — Overwatering, Aging, or Pest Damage

 - 1

-Determine the yellowing pattern: is it only the very oldest, most basal beads on strands?
-Natural aging — remove those portions and continue normal care.
-Is it multiple beads across multiple strands, or beads that also feel soft?
-Overwatering — act.
+Work out the pattern first.
+If only the very oldest, most basal beads on strands are affected, this is likely natural aging — trim those sections away and continue with normal care.
+If yellowing spans multiple beads across multiple strands, or if the yellow beads also feel soft, treat it as overwatering and act on that instead.

 - 2

-For overwatering-related yellowing: hold off on the next watering and let the mix dry out fully — String of Pearls stores water in the beads themselves, so it tolerates a longer dry stretch than the yellowing alone might suggest is safe.
-Check drainage.
-Examine roots if the problem persists.
+For overwatering-related yellowing, hold off on the next watering and let the mix dry out fully before resuming — this plant stores water in the beads themselves, so it can tolerate a longer dry stretch than the yellowing alone might make it seem safe to allow.

 - 3